servo/taskcluster-config/README.md

 double-check whether the base name of the file has changed to make sure that the URL as a whole is valid.

 Run `./mach new-ami`.
 This can take at least half an hour to complete.
+The output includes:

-The `Waiter […] Max attempts exceeded` messages are safe to ignore.
+* Possibly some `Waiter […] Max attempts exceeded` messages.
+They are safe to ignore.

-The tool eventually prints a newly-generated password for the `Administrator` Windows user, and an image ID.
-Save them together in Servo’s shared 1Password account, in the *Taskcluster Windows AMIs* note.
-The password can be used to remotely log in with RDP into instances running this image.
-This is usally not necessary,
+* A `Password available` line with the URL of an entry in Taskcluster’s Secrets service.
+  That entry contains the password for Windows user `Administrator` in the new image.
-but can be useful for example to read `generic-worker`’s log file when an instance is running without picking up tasks.
+  That password can be use for remote login through RDP, which is usually not necessary but can be useful for example to read `generic-worker`’s log file if an instance is running without picking up tasks.

-**FIXME**: instructions for testing an AMI on -staging, and updating worker pool definitions.
+* A `Creating image` line with the image’s identifier.
+  Copy this identifier into `config/worker-pools.yml` and use the `./mach tc` tool (see above) to deploy the new image.
+* A `Running` line with the URL of a task testing the new image.
+  Check that this task is running as expected before deploying an image.

 ## `./mach salt`: system configuration of macOS workers